 Pai has a small airport about 1.5 kilometers (0.9 miles) from the city.
 There are flights to Chiang Mai but nothing more.

 To Pai by Bus

 There are enough buses to and from Pai.
-An example is the bus to Chiang Mai; it leaves at 12 noon, costs you 80 baht (US $2.60) and takes four hours.
+An example is a bus to Chiang Mai; it leaves at 12 noon, costs you 80 baht (US$2.60), and takes four hours.
 The bus to Mae Hong Son also costs 80 baht, takes four hours, and leaves at 11 a.m.